We provide both EAN and UPC Barcodes.

 If you are NOT selling your product(s) in the United States or Canada and strictly out of these countries, you should use the EAN barcode.
 A UPC — or Universal Product Code — can be read in all countries that have adopted the EAN code plus the United States and Canada.

-UPC stands for Universal Product Code., It’s a 12 digit number that is associated to your product.
+UPC stands for Universal Product Code., It’s a 12 digit number that is associated with your product.

 Every product needs either an EAN or a UPC barcode and, we make it easy.